 How do digital rhetoric, procedural rhetoric, and the concept of electracy influence composition curriculum and approaches to digital literacies in the field of rhetoric?

 What types of assignments, and platforms allow for an attempt to combine theory and application in the composition classroom?

+How can we see assignments that are currently taught as helping to develop new ideas of composition that will help define new principles for digital composition?

 Lit Review

-This brief review of literature from 1991 to 2015 traces the similar movements and areas of concern within digital rhetoric, procedural rhetoric, electracy, digital literacies, and composition pedagogy.
+This brief review of literature from 1991 to 2015 traces the similar movements and areas of concern within digital rhetoric, procedural rhetoric, electracy, digital literacies, and composition pedagogy (CITE SOURCES briefly to forecast what you will cover).
 This literature review begins to demonstrate the similarity among three separate subfields of rhetoric.
-Digital rhetoric, with its various definitions and deeper understandings of the role of technology both in and out of the classroom often preoccupies itself with theory that is critical and challenging to the ever changing technological scope of our daily lives.
+Digital rhetoric, with its various definitions and deeper understandings of the role of technology both in and out of the classroom often preoccupies itself with theory that is critical and challenging to the ever changing technological scope of our daily lives (Pigg 2014; Pigg, Grabill, Brunk-Chavez, etc. see comment above).

 Richard Lanham coined the term digital rhetoric in 1993 in his book The Electronic Word: Democracy, Technology, and the Arts.
 While he does not supply a specific definition he introduces the concept of a computer as a “rhetorical device as well as a logical one” in use.
 He notes that the computer is seen as logical, but not rhetorical.
 He views the electronic word as a means to electronic expression and as such it fits within the Western Arts & Letters.
 Lanham attempts not only to legitimize the electronic word, and electronic expressions, but also create the space for the work that follows under his term of digital rhetoric.
 He focuses more on the manipulation of text and the results of moving text to the screen from the page, which is understandable given that this piece first appeared in 1992, and again in 1993.
 Equally as important was his view of the computer as a rhetorical device, which allowed for scholarship to be done in digital rhetoric.
 The scholarship done in the field of digital rhetoric varies, and as such several different approaches to the study of digital rhetoric exist resulting in several different working definitions and understandings of digital rhetoric.
+Connect and synthesize back to your study of composition – why is this important in envisioning a different composition – here and throughout – why are you using digital rhetoric sources for this study.
+Doing so will help you gather why you are using this theory or to just toss them aside if they do not help you study your object.

 Zappen (2005) in “Digital rhetoric: Toward an integrated theory” attempts to differentiate between traditional and digital rhetoric.
 He defines digital rhetoric as “traditional rhetorical strategies function in digital spaces and suggest how these strategies are reconfigured within these spaces” (p.
 319).
 Zappen addresses the difficulty of applying traditional rhetoric to digital media.
 He situates his understanding of digital rhetoric within the digital space the writing and communication take place.
 This definition thus occupies itself more in the realm of the technology used to write and communicate than the strategies used.
 There is the suggestion that the strategies may be used differently in a digital space.
+Connect back, etc.

 In Elizabeth Losh’s 2009 book Virtualpolitik : An electronic history of government